 3. Limited available technical talent

 This is also in part because there is a limited available pool of technical talent.
-There are a lot of developers that do a lot of different things but there’s not that many developers that have specialized expertise in blockchain and that lack of developments, that lack of developers developing anything on the blockchains.
+There are a lot of developers that do a lot of different things but there are not that many developers that have specialized expertise in blockchain and that lack of developments, that lack of developers developing anything on the blockchains.

 Another key limitation of blockchains is due to one of its key strengths,